Bovine spongiform encephalopathy: Signs

 Signs are not seen immediately in cattle, due to the disease's extremely long incubation period.
 Some cattle have been observed to have an abnormal gait, changes in behavior, tremors and hyper-responsiveness to certain stimuli.
 Hindlimb ataxia affects the animal's gait and occurs when muscle control is lost.
 This results in poor balance and coordination.
 Behavioural changes may include aggression, anxiety relating to certain situations, nervousness, frenzy and an overall change in temperament.
 Some rare but previously observed signs also include persistent pacing, rubbing and licking.
 Additionally, nonspecific signs have also been observed which include weight loss, decreased milk production, lameness, ear infections and teeth grinding due to pain.
 Some animals may show a combination of these signs, while others may only be observed demonstrating one of the many reported.
-Once clinical signs arise, they typically get worse over the subsequent weeks and months, eventually leading to recumbency, coma and death.
+Once clinical signs arise, they typically get worse over the subsequent weeks and months, eventually leading to recumbency (making the animal a downer), coma and death.

 Cause

 BSE is an infectious disease believed to be due to a misfolded protein, known as a prion.
-Cattle are believed to have been infected from being fed meat and bone meal (MBM) that contained the remains of other cattle who spontaneously developed the disease or scrapie-infected sheep products.
+Cattle are believed to have been infected from being fed meat and bone meal that contained the remains of other cattle who spontaneously developed the disease or scrapie-infected sheep products.
 The outbreak increased throughout the United Kingdom due to the practice of feeding meat-and-bone meal to young calves of dairy cows.

 BSE prions are misfolded forms of the particular brain protein called prion protein.
 When this protein is misfolded, the normal alpha-helical structure is converted into a beta sheet.
 The prion induces normally-folded proteins to take on the misfolded phenotype in an exponential cascade.
 These sheets form small chains which aggregate and cause cell death.
 Massive cell death forms lesions in the brain which lead to degeneration of physical and mental abilities and ultimately death.
 The prion is not destroyed even if the beef or material containing it is cooked or heat-treated under normal conditions and pressures.
 Transmission can occur when healthy animals come in contact with tainted tissues from others with the disease, generally when their food source contains tainted meat.

 The British Government enquiry took the view that the cause was not scrapie, as had originally been postulated, but was some event in the 1970s that could not be identified.

 Spread to humans

 Spread to humans is believed to result in variant Creutzfeldt–Jakob disease (vCJD).
 The agent can be transmitted to humans by eating food contaminated with it.
 Though any tissue may be involved, the highest risk to humans is believed to be from eating food contaminated with the brain, spinal cord, or digestive tract.
+Despite the lack of knowledge on potential factors triggering the misfolded protein forms, idiopathic prion disorders are the most prevalent, accounting for 85–90% of human cases.